Ratio Decidendi

 Ffeithiau

 Paul Felthouse wanted to buy a horse from his nephew.
-He wrote: 'If I hear no more about him, I consider the horse mine at £30 15s.'
-The nephew did not reply but told the auctioneer Bindley not to sell the horse.
-Bindley accidentally sold it.
-Felthouse sued Bindley in conversion.
+After some confusion over the price, he wrote to the nephew: 'If I hear no more about him, I consider the horse mine at £30 15s.'
+The nephew did not reply, but he did intend to sell to his uncle and told the auctioneer, Bindley, who was selling his farm stock, to keep that horse out of the sale.
+Bindley mistakenly sold the horse to a third party.
+Felthouse sued Bindley in conversion, which required him to show that he owned the horse.

 Crynodeb o'r dyfarniad